What you need to know about the WeWork IPO postponement

 Some analysts have said that WeWork’s IPO might have succeeded, even in the face of these obstacles, in a different set of economic circumstances.

 For instance, in early September 2019, SoftBank suggested WeWork delay or reconsider its IPO.
 SoftBank held approximately a 31 percent stake in WeWork, and it risked losing billions if the company’s valuation dipped, said Chris Lane, a senior research analyst at brokerage firm Sanford C. Bernstein.
 “With investor concern regarding the mid-to-near term outlook for the global economy the timing for this IPO isn’t ideal.”

 The economic context hampered investor enthusiasm for WeWork in other ways as well.
-WeWork’s IPO arose in the context of other less than fulfilling public debuts from once-lauded startups, says Kathleen Smith, principal at Renaissance Capital.
+The WeWork IPO stock arose in the context of other less-than-fulfilling public debuts from once-lauded startups, says Kathleen Smith, principal at Renaissance Capital.

 For instance, shares of Uber and Lyft dipped at the end of the third quarter in 2019.
-Peloton, for which investors had high hopes, ended its first day of trading 11 percent below its IPO price, disappointing its leadership, says the indoor fitness brand cofounder John Foley.
+Peloton, for which investors had high hopes as a public company, ended its first day of trading 11 percent below its IPO price, disappointing its leadership, says the indoor fitness brand cofounder John Foley.

 “WeWork is emblematic of a systemic problem in Silicon Valley.
 We are seeing a beginning of a correction, a back to sanity moment,” says Megan Bent, founder and managing partner of investment firm Harbinger Ventures.

 Know your audience